Deltares/xmipy/README.md

 `xmipy` is an extension to [bmipy](https://pypi.org/project/bmipy/) including an implementation of the abstract methods.
+Changed.
 The extended interface is required to couple certain hydrological kernels, particularly MODFLOW 6.
 Currently it is a joint development of the USGS and Deltares.
 The [imod_coupler](https://github.com/Deltares/imod_coupler) uses it, for example, to couple Modflow 6 and MetaSWAP.

 `xmipy` can be installed by running
 ```